MiningSC/dostr/README.md

 ## How to run using Docker
 ```
 git clone https://github.com/MiningSC/dostr/ && cd dostr
-# Now add secret (hex private key) to config file, Discord API key, and bot owner's public key (npub) tune config if you wish to
+# Now add secret (hex private key), Discord API key, and bot owner's public key (npub) to config file.
+Tune config if you wish to.
 ./build_and_run.sh --clearnet|tor
 ```
 Now the bot should be running and waiting for mentions.
 Just reply to its message to interact, see [Commands](#Commands).